How we raised our own funding to train Jog Leaders

 Buying high-vis vests and cones

 "Since starting the Pink Plodders in 2013, we have always charged £1.50 per jog.
-Contrary to belief among some, this did not fund my Porsche or yacht!
-It was simply a small amount of money to gain some 'buy in' and give the session some value to the users.
+It has simply always been a small amount of money to gain some 'buy in' and give the session some value to the users.

 "Just as importantly, it also enabled me to buy things for the group, such as high-vis vests for foggy or dark days and cones for use on the park sessions.